2020 December Update; 2019 September Original Post

-The Brays Bayou Trail is a continuous trail from southwest Houston to the Houston Ship Channel., It begins at Keegan’s Bayou at South Kirkwood Road near West Bellfort in far southwest Houston and Harris County and ends where Brays Bayou enters Buffalo Bayou.
-This east-west trail connects residents of southwest Houston to many areas along Brays Bayou, including the Medical Center, Hermann Park, Houston Zoo, Miller Outdoor Theater, Rice University, MacGregor Park, Texas Southern University, University of Houston, and Mason Park.
-The focus of NTTSW is the section of the bayou trail from IH-610 to Fondren.
-Residents of southwest Houston will eventually be able to access this trail system from our neighborhoods due to the connectivity we are trying to accomplish.
+The Brays Bayou Trail when completed will be a continuous trail from southwest Houston to the Houston Ship Channel., It begins at Keegan’s Bayou at South Kirkwood Road near West Bellfort in far southwest Houston and Harris County and ends where Brays Bayou enters Buffalo Bayou.
+This east-west trail connects residents of southwest Houston to areas along Brays Bayou, including the Medical Center, Hermann Park, Houston Zoo, Miller Outdoor Theater, Rice University, MacGregor Park, Texas Southern University, University of Houston, and Mason Park.
+The focus of NTTSW continues to be improved north/south connectivity to the section of the bayou trail from IH-610 to Fondren.

-NTTSW is concerned with safe access to the Brays Bayou trail.
-Three sites have been identified by area residents as dangerous street crossings:
+NTTSW continues advocating for safe access to the Brays Bayou trail for pedestrians and bicyclists, Sites have been identified by NTTSW and area residents as dangerous street crossings:

 Hillcroft Bridge Widened Sidewalk at Braeswood 2020